 To configure the account security of System Default Super Admin account, you can set session idle timeout, password expiration, and password reuse rules.

 You must log in as a System Default Super Admin to set the rules.

-1. Select Administration > Administration > Admins and Roles.
+- 1. Select Administration > Administration > Admins and Roles. - 2.
+Click the Administrators tab.